hosam-hubspire/react-native-upload/README.md

 Configuration object for unified uploads.

 - `chunkThresholdBytes` (optional): File size threshold in bytes.
 Files >= this size use chunked upload, files < this size use simple upload.
-Default: 5MB (5 * 1024 * 1024)
+Default: 5MB (5 _ 1024 _ 1024)
-- `getSignedUrls` (required): Function to get signed URLs for chunked uploads
+- `getUploadUrl` (required): Unified function to get signed URLs for both chunked and simple uploads.
+The library calls this with `uploadType: "chunked"` or `uploadType: "simple"` based on file size.
 - `markUploadComplete` (required): Function to complete chunked multipart uploads
-- `getSimpleUploadUrl` (required): Function to get signed URL for simple uploads
 - `getThumbnailSignedUrl` (optional): Function to get signed URL for video thumbnails
 - `getImageSize` (optional): Function to get image/video dimensions
 - `onProgress` (optional): Callback for per-file progress updates